Gurk91/Gurk91/README.md

 ## You've arrived at Gurkaran's Github page!
 #### Here's a bit more about me:

-- 🔭 I’m currently working on optimizing the backend for Fibonia
+- 🔭 I’m currently working on optimizing the backend for Fibonia and adding new features to the app
 - 🌱 I’m currently learning Go
-- 👯 I’m looking to collaborate on new project/startup ideas in the Edtech space for college students
+- ✨ I’m looking to collaborate on new project/startup ideas in the Edtech space for college students
 - 📫 How to reach me: gurkarn.goindi@berkeley.edu
+- 💻 Connect with my on Linkedin: https://www.linkedin.com/in/gurkaran-singh-goindi/
 - 📽️ Follow me on Instagram @Gurk91
 - 📽️ Or checkout my photography portfolio @iphonatography
 <!--